Frequently Asked Questions (FAQ) for the Physical Therapist Assistant Program

 No. While all of the courses in our curriculum have on-line information (course syllabi, schedules, general information, etc.) and some of our courses have an on-line component (assignments, lecture handouts, self-tests, etc.), the nature of the physical therapy profession demands that our curriculum have hands-on, laboratory-based content in addition to clinical education experiences.
 Therefore, we cannot put our entire curriculum on-line.

-We currently offer one fully on-line course, PTA-140 PTA Licensure Exam Preparation and one hybrid course, PTA-102 Pathology.
+We currently offer one fully on-line course, PTA-140 PTA Licensure Exam Preparation.

 Q. Is the Physical Therapist Assistant Program accredited by the American Physical Therapy Association (APTA)?

 Yes!
 The Physical Therapist Assistant Program at Ohlone College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22134; telephone: (703) 706-3245; email: firstname.lastname@example.org; website: http://www.capteonline.org.

 Q. What are the success rates for Ohlone's PTA Program?